libvips/php-vips-ext/README.md

 ### Installing

-On OS X, use `brew install php70-vips` to install the libvips library, php and this php extension.
+On macOS, use `brew install php70-vips` to install the libvips library, php and this php extension.

 On Linux, install this extension with: